niplav/site/turning.md

 OEIS](https://oeis.org/search?q=2%2C2%2C46%2C3640&sort=&language=english&go=Search)
 yields *no results*, even though the sequence really looks like something that would already exist!
 (I think it has a specifically graph-theoretic "feel" to it).
-But apparently not so, I will submit it soon.
+But apparently not so.
+I have tried to submit this sequence to the OEIS, but they require either a real-world identity (which I'm not willing to reveal) or alternatively a fifth term in the sequence (which I'm currently unable to compute (yet. growth mindset.)).
+Oh well.

 <!--TODO: find this sequence on the OEIS-->